How to Remove/ Disable Zsh History' Commands on Linux.

 • ignoredups - lines matching the previous history entry will not be saved.
 In other words, duplicates are ignored.

-• ignoreboth - It is shorthand for "ignorespace" and "ignoredups" values.
+• ignoreboth - is shorthand for "ignorespace" and "ignoredups" values.
 If you set these two values to HISTCONTROL variable, the lines beginning with a space and the duplicates will not be saved.

 • erasedups - eliminate duplicates across the whole history.